jackyzha0/jackyzha0.github.io/content/thoughts/quotes.md

 22. "Exhaling does not take valuable time away from inhaling"
 23. "When the winds of change blow — some people build walls, others build windmills." — Chinese Proverb
 24. "Find out who you are and do it on purpose" – Dolly Parton
-25. “We cannot sow seeds with clenched fists. to sow, we must open our hands“ (Adolfo Perez Esquivel)
+25. "We cannot sow seeds with clenched fists. to sow, we must open our hands" (Adolfo Perez Esquivel)